 • Synthesise contemporaneous evidence bases and key guidelines to protect the public’s health from communicable and environmental hazards

 • Collect, generate, synthesise, appraise, analyse, interpret and communicate intelligence that measures the health status, risks, needs and health outcomes of defined populations

 • Strategically develop, manage, and lead innovative and inter-sectoral solutions to tackle contemporary problems, such as global climate change, environmental pollution, antimicrobial resistance, obesity and non-communicable diseases.

-- Required course for public health trainees in Wales preparing for the examination for membership of the Faculty of Public Health, for whom a supplementary course is available.
+• The MPH is a required course for public health trainees in Wales preparing for the examination for membership of the Faculty of Public Health.

 • Course content fits closely with the syllabus of the UK Faculty of Public Health Membership examination.
 A long-running programme with a national and international reputation, the curriculum takes account of the changing nature of public health practice globally.

 • Our public health case study workshops give you an opportunity to reflect on your learning to tackle a range of scenarios.
 We focus on contemporary issues that can be as far-ranging as planetary health, antimicrobial resistance, mental health, lifestyle-related

 non-communicable diseases, to Big Data, the Internet of Things, artificial intelligence, machine learning, blockchain and digital health.

 • Uniquely, Cardiff University’s position in the heart of the Welsh capital provides students with access to a full range of public bodies including the Welsh Assembly Government, NHS Trusts and Public Health Wales.

 • Our collaboration with Public Health Wales offers opportunities to join the Health Intelligence Team and participate in real-world public health investigations and applied research.